Products Liability; Children

 "Person" means a natural person, firm, corporation, limited liability company, or association, or an employee or agent of a natural person or an entity included in this definition.

-"Place in the stream of commerce" means to sell, offer for sale, give away, offer to give away, or allow the use of.
+"Place in the stream of commerce" means to sell, offer for sale, give away, offer to give away, or allow the use of a product.

 (b) A children's product is deemed to be unsafe for purposes of this chapter if it meets any of the following criteria: